 Have you been able to maintain your training while promoting the film?

 I’m completing my full training.
 What that means is that I had to nap during the opening night red carpet.
 It’s a part of my practice.
 Instead of going to one of the events at the LA Film Festival, I needed to do five-by mile repeats in 90-degree heat at the UCLA track.
 You just get it done.

 What are you most excited about competing in the Olympics?

-It means a lot to me to be the first Greek woman to compete in the 10,000 meters in the Olympics, especially since it’s the place where the Olympics were born.
+It means a lot to me to be the first Greek woman to compete in the 10,000 metres in the Olympics, especially since it’s the place where the Olympics were born.
 I feel like I’m becoming a part of that tradition and contributing to it.
-I’m going to soak in the experience like it’s a once in a lifetime thing, but when it comes to race, I’m going to treat it like any other race that I belong in.
+I’m going to soak up the experience like it’s a once in a lifetime thing, but when it comes to the race, I’m going to treat it like any other race that I belong in.

-What advice would you give runners—whether they’re trying to compete in the Olympics or simply trying to complete a 5K?
+What advice would you give runners trying to compete in the Olympics or even simply trying to complete a 5K?